Harrison's Rant

 Danced by The Reading Traditional Step & Dance Group in 1985.
 Rant step starts at around 1m40s

-Note in both videos the dancers cross feet throughout the step.
+Note in the above video the dancers cross feet throughout the step.
 Dance teacher and historian Mike Barraclough↗̱ disagrees with this approach, stating “Originally it was never done with crossed feet.
 However, after London Folk danced a rant with crossed feet (for theatrical reasons, emulating the NW Morris polka) at the Royal Albert Hall Folk Festival everyone assumed that was 'correct' and started to do that.”
+This theory appears to be supported by this recording of Northumbrian rapper dances in 1926:

 The Harrison of the title may refer to Thomas Harrison, a shepherd who appears in the 1911 Census.
 He lived in in a two-room cabin on Seaton Snook with wife Mary, daughter Margaret, and granddaughter Gladys Vera.